Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Seek Mentoring: Find a mentor who will offer guidance, collaborations, connections or highlight areas of improvement.
+- Look for Mentoring: Find an individual mentor who can provide direction, assistance, collaborations, connections, or point out areas of improvement.

 Negativity

-Negativity has no place in any work environment.
-It can make people feel uncomfortable, which makes communication difficult again hindering potential for growth.
-Aside from destroying relationships with peers and supervisors which could result in a slowing down your career.
+Negativity has no place in any workplace.
+It makes employees feel uncomfortable, which makes communication difficult again hindering potential for growth.
+Apart from damaging relationships with peers and supervisors which can potentially lead to the professional stagnation.

-- Find help whenever you can Get a mentor’s advice or ask your colleagues for assistance.
+- Get help when you can Get a mentor’s assistance or for colleagues to provide business advice.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to mistakes, burnout, and internal frustration.
-As much as it is important to put in the effort, commitment beyond one’s capacity will result in lower productivity and expected results.
+Overcommitting can lead to burnout, mistakes, and internal frustration.
+As much as it is necessary to work hard to the fullest extent, committing beyond one’s capabilities will lead to less productivity and expected results.

 - Practicing Time Management Techniques